Tiff and Tom's Rabbitry

 Important Things to Know Before Bringing Your Bunny Home

-While learning about how to house a rabbit and deciding if you can offer them what they'll need is an important part of researching rabbit care, it's by no means the only aspect you need to consider before purchasing one.
-The following topics are critical to know before committing to rabbit ownership.
+While learning about how to house a rabbit is an important part of researching rabbit care, there's more to consider and understand before committing to adoption.

 • Proper Diet and Dangerous Foods